-Featured Benchmarks of VoltDB, NuoDB, Xeround, TokuDB, Clustrix, and MemSQL
+Featured Benchmarks: VoltDB, NuoDB, Xeround, TokuDB, Clustrix, and MemSQL

 The best way to see how a NewSQL database will work with your application is to run a benchmark.
 Unfortunately, it is not as easy as doing more arbitrary tests.
-Emerging technologies and exotic architectures, such as in NewSQL databases, are complicated to deal with.
-Similar to NoSQL products, they seek to provide scalable performance for online transaction processing, while maintaining the ACID guarantees of a traditional single-node database system.
+Emerging technologies and exotic architectures, such as in NewSQL databases, make things even more complicated.
+Just like NoSQL products, they seek to provide scalable performance for online transaction processing while maintaining the ACID guarantees of a traditional single-node database system.
 To get a realistic view of expected performance, you need to know exactly how your users interact with the application.
 In addition, you have to find the right tools and techniques to automate the process.

-Before investing your time into testing, check out the recent benchmarks of six popular NewSQL databases.
+Before investing your time into testing, check out these recent benchmarks of six popular NewSQL databases.

-In this blog post, Henning Diedrich provides test results for VoltDB used with an Erlang driver in an online gaming application.
+In his blog post, Henning Diedrich provides test results for VoltDB used with an Erlang driver in an online gaming application.
 Running on a single core (

 -smb +S 1) with a 12-node VoltDB server cluster listening on the other side, the Erlang driver demonstrated a throughput of 26,500 transactions per second (TPS) and more per a single core.
 When fully utilizing a 16-core cluster instance as the client node, it routinely reached a throughput of 260,000 TPS per machine (the CPU specs can be found in the original blog post).
 When using eight client nodes connected to a 12-node VoltDB cluster, the average number of transactions per second for each client node reached 109,689.
 The total result for the whole cluster was 877,519 TPS.